aviramha/ormsgpack/README.md

 It raises `MsgpackEncodeError` on an unsupported type.
-This exception message describes the invalid object with the error message `Type is not JSON serializable: ...`.
+This exception message describes the invalid object with the error message `Type is not msgpack serializable: ...`.
 To fix this, specify [default](#default).

 It raises `MsgpackEncodeError` on a `str` that contains invalid UTF-8.